detectivesifat/downloadyoutubevideos/README.md

 ## Manual Way

-Run Command Prompt as Administrator and paste this:
+Run Command Prompt (not as Administrator) and paste this:

 winget install yt-dlp
 winget install ffmpeg